 Clause (3), the inductive case for B, handles sequences of secrets map TSec textl produced during closed access windows.
-The difference from clause (1) is that here we know that there will eventually be a shift to a closed access window-this is marked by the occurrences of OSec True in the conclusion, followed by a remaining sequence sl.
+The difference from clause (1) is that here we know that there will eventually be a shift to an open access window-this is marked by the occurrences of OSec True in the conclusion, followed by a remaining sequence sl.
 As previously discussed, the only constraint on the sequence of secrets produced by the alternative trace, map TSec textl', is that it ends in the same secret-hence the condition that the sequences be empty at the same time and have the same last element.
-Finally, clause (4), the inductive case for BO, handles the secrets produced during open access window on a trace known to eventually move to an open access window
+Finally, clause (4), the inductive case for BO, handles the secrets produced during open access window on a trace known to eventually move to a closed access window

-With all the parameters in place, we have a formalization of post text confidentiality: the BD security instance for these parameters.
+With all the parameters in place, we have a formalization of post text confidentiality: the BD Security instance for these parameters.
 However, we saw that the legitimate exposure of the posts is wider than initially suggested, hence (P2) is bogus as currently formulated.
 Namely, we need to factor in the last updates before open access windows in addition to the updates performed during open access windows.
-If we also factor in the generalization from a single user to a coalition of users, we obtain:
+(In other words, (P2) fails because the last version of a post before an open access window, e.g., before the observer is marked as a friend, is obviously accessible to the observer, whereas (P2) would claim that this last version would not leak-only conceding information flows from the versions resulting from later updates.)

-- (P3) A coalition of users can learn nothing about the updates to a post content beyond those updates that are performed while one of the following holds or the last update before one of the following starts to hold: - a user in the coalition is the post's owner or a friend of the post's owner, or
+If we also factor in the generalization from a single user to a coalition of users, we obtain the following correct version:

-- there is at least one user in the coalition and the post is marked as public.
+- (P3) A coalition of users can learn nothing about the updates to a post content beyond those updates that are performed while one of the following holds or the last update before one of the following starts to hold: - a user in the coalition is the post's owner or a friend of the post's owner, or - there is at least one user in the coalition and the post is marked as public.